aakash140799/Algorithms/StableMatching/4. Hospital-Resident Problem/README.md

 -   In strongly stable matching, a strongly stable matching can be found using O(L^2) algorithm, if it exists.

 **Application :**
--   Used to assigne hospitals/ university to fresh graduate doctors/ students according to their ranking.
+-   Used to assigne hospitals/university to fresh-doctors/students according to their ranking and preference list.

 **Read more :**